lingbomeng/hello-world/README.md

 # hello-world
 This is a hello-world repository for myself.

-# hello-world
-This is a hello-world repository for myself.

 I am trying to make and commit changes for my newly created branch named readme-edits.
 The official guide is as follows:

 Make and commit changes